-Luckily, I chose to move outside of my normal response ands of feet below in the valley.
+Luckily, I chose to move outside of my normal response.

 I spend my days feeding my family, cleaning my house, working a full-time job, studying for a graduate degree, and exhausted, too tired to spend time with the Lord or engage in activities to minister to others.

 But what am I choosing to miss in order to conserve my own energy, my own comfort?
 Like the little boy who refused to wake up for a nutritious snack, my deliberate choices to zone out each evening have kept me from the true sustenance of the Bread of Life, of the Living Water.